mommel/hs-lr-midi-schwurbler/README.md

 ## Releases
-* MVP Version will be released in the near future *more informations to follow soon*
+* MVP Version will be released in the nearest future *more informations to follow soon*

 ## Help needed?
 F.A.Q.